 We have been having lots of fun learning with Legos lately.
+We loved using Legos to build sentences.
 One of our activities during school this week was creating this fun DIY Lego Board game.

 To make our game board, we used a large square of cardboard from the recycling box.

 I covered the cardboard with a large piece of white paper, and then we started to design our game board.